-Cost is always a consideration in the elective procedure or treatment.
+Cost is always a consideration when it comes to elective procedures or treatments.
 The cost of dermal filler injections can vary depending on the experience and qualifications of the person performing the treatment, the type of procedure used, the time and effort required by the procedure or treatment, as well as the geographical location of the office.
-When choosing a plastic surgeon for dermal filler injections, remember that the surgeon's experience and your comfort with him or her are just as important as the final cost of the procedure.
-Health insurance doesn't cover dermal fillers, but many plastic surgeons offer funding plans for patients, so be sure to ask.
+When selecting a plastic surgeon for dermal filler injections, it is important to remember that the surgeon's experience and your comfort with them are just as important as the final cost of the procedure.
+Health insurance does not cover dermal fillers, but many plastic surgeons offer financing plans for patients, so be sure to ask.